Updated: June 2026

 Anna Maria Island Historical Museum

-For a deeper understanding of the island beyond its beaches and sunsets, the Anna Maria Island Historical Museum offers a charming look at the people and stories that shaped this little slice of Florida.
-Tucked in the City of Anna Maria, this small but thoughtfully curated museum brings the island’s early days to life through vintage photographs, original maps, and artifacts from its fishing village roots.
+For a deeper understanding of the island beyond its beaches and sunsets, the Anna Maria Island Historical Museum in the City of Anna Maria offers a charming look at the people and stories that shaped this little slice of Florida.
+Vintage photographs, original maps, and artifacts from the island’s fishing village roots bring its early days to life.
+The old jail cell outside is always a favorite photo stop.
+A meaningful educational break from the beach that takes less than an hour and costs nothing.

-If you’d like to explore more of the island’s backstory, be sure to read my The History of Anna Maria Island post, where I dive further into its founding families, early development, and the unique charm that still defines it today.
-Together, the museum visit and the deeper historical context make for a meaningful educational break from the beach.
+If you’d like to explore more of the island’s backstory, be sure to read my The History of Anna Maria Island, where I dive further into its founding families, early development, and the unique charm that still defines it today.

 Anna Maria City Jail